The M.D. Application Process

 The Committee gives careful consideration to many factors when evaluating candidates for admission.
 Some of these factors are:

-- Academic and mental preparedness to study medicine
+- Academic and emotional preparedness to study medicine

 - Breadth of life experiences